CottageFox/CottageFox.github.io/docs/02-Component-Selection/Component-Selection.md

 <br>

-**Choice:** Option 3: L7805ABV
+**Choice:** Option 2: L7805CV

-**Rationale:** This is the simplest voltage regulator to use out of the 3.
-It has good protection features and low noise, making it a good option for analog circuits.
-It is through hole and supplies enough voltage and current that meets our project requirements.
+**Rationale:** This is the voltage regulator that we have been using in class, so it will be easy to use as we have used it before.
+These coponents all do the same thing just are made by different companies and are slighly different.
+This voltage regulator is a great choice for our project requirements of needing 5V and 1.5A of current outputed by the voltage regulator.